jsplumb/jsplumb/doc/wiki/styling-via-css.md

 <tr><td>Drag</td><td>_jsPlumb_drag_select</td><td>dragSelectClass</td><td>Assigned to the document body whenever a drag is in progress.
 It allows you to ensure document selection is disabled - see [here](home#dragSelection)</td></tr>
 </table>

 **Note** the last two classes work in conjunction with the `checkDropAllowed` interceptor that you can register on jsPlumb.
-For more information about interceptors, see [[here|interceptors]], but in a nutshell you just provide a function that takes the two Endpoints and a Connection as argument, and returns whether not a drop would be allowed:
+For more information about interceptors, see [here](interceptors), but in a nutshell you just provide a function that takes the two Endpoints and a Connection as argument, and returns whether not a drop would be allowed:

 ```javascript
 jsPlumb.bind("checkDropAllowed", function(params) {

   // Here you have access to:
   // params.sourceEndpoint
   // params.targetEndpoint